 Dredging of the Hudson River Chronology

-1984 — The U.S. Environmental Protection Agency (EPA) classifies the Upper Hudson River as a Superfund Site; EPA issues a Record of Decision (ROD) for the site rejecting dredging and recommending certain areas on land (known as the “remnant deposit sites”) be capped or covered with clean material.
+1984 — The U.S. Environmental Protection Agency (EPA) classifies the Upper Hudson River as a Superfund Site.
+After assessing environmental conditions in the river, EPA issues a Record of Decision (ROD) for the site rejecting dredging because it was considered risky, ineffective and likely to inflict serious environmental damage to the river.
+EPA recommends that certain areas on land (known as “remnant deposits”) be capped or covered with clean material.

-1990s — GE converts an abandoned paper mill located on the riverbank near GE’s Hudson Falls, N.Y., plant site into a system of wells to recover PCBs before they reach the river.
+1992 — GE converts an abandoned paper mill located on the riverbank near the Hudson Falls plant into a system of wells to recover PCBs before they reach the river.
+Before this part of the cleanup, the mill, which was never owned by GE, had been an unknown source of PCBs to the river. of PCBs and on associated research.

 April 9, 2002 — GE informs EPA that it will cooperate with the Agency to implement its selected remedy for the Hudson.

 July 23, 2002 — GE and EPA sign an agreement whereby GE agrees to conduct the largest sediment sampling program ever undertaken.
-Ultimately, more than 50,000 sediment samples were collected during the $20 million program.
+Ultimately, more than 60,000 sediment samples were collected during the program.

 Dec.
-2002 — EPA begins an evaluation of potential sites near the Hudson River that could support processing and transportation facilities needed for the project.
+2002 — EPA begins an evaluation of potential sites near the Hudson River that could support processing, treatment and transportation facilities needed for the project.

 Aug.
-13, 2003 — EPA and GE sign an agreement whereby GE will complete the engineering design work for both phases of the project.
+13, 2003 — EPA and GE sign an agreement whereby GE will complete the engineering design work for the project.

-June 23, 2005 — EPA finalizes its selection of property in the Town and Village of Fort Edward in Washington County for processing, treatment and transportation facilities to support the project.
+June 23, 2005 — EPA finalizes its selection of 110 acres of vacant farmland in the Town and Village of Fort Edward in Washington County for a processing, treatment and transportation facility to support the project.

 Oct.
 6, 2005 — GE and EPA reach an agreement whereby GE will perform EPA’s dredging project.
 The agreement, embodied in a Consent Decree, is lodged in U.S. Federal Court.